openhab/openhabian/docs/openhabian.md

 <a id="manual-setup"></a>
 ### Other Linux Systems (add openHABian just like any other software)
-openHABian is also supposed to run on generic Debian/Ubuntu based systems on x86 and some ARM hardware platforms.
+openHABian is also supposed to run on generic Debian based systems on x86 and some ARM hardware platforms.
 Start with a fresh installation of your operating system, login and run

 ```shell